REWINDING TOKO™ STYLE COILS

 In order to rewind these cores, it is necessary to know how many turns you will need !

 For the formers I used here, the formula is uH = (16 x turns^2 )/1000 (NOTE:-this may not be the same for your coils !)

 The cores I used here have a white ringed top around the tuning slug when viewed from the top.
 The "16" is the AL value.
+Other coloured types seem to be the same AL value.
 You may need to wind on a reasonable number of turns onto an unknown former and measure the inductance.
 Rearrange the formula to calculate the "AL" value.
-Some of these white type have an AL value of ~8.
+Some types (rare) have an AL value of ~8.

 Use a pair of tweezers or a sewing needle and find the end of the wire, break it free, then unwind the turns completely.

 Snip off the capacitor leads shown here.

 Remove the existing capacitor.
 Don't break the side of the former as I did here !